Madhusudhan-R360/campaign-notification-service-clone/README.md

 A simplified clone of an enterprise Campaign Notification Service built using FastAPI and MongoDB.

-The goal of this project is to understand and recreate the architecture and workflows used in production-grade communication systems responsible for notification templates, notification delivery, communication tracking, and event-driven messaging.
+This project is designed to replicate the core architecture and workflows of a production notification service used to manage communication events, notification templates, delivery tracking, and notification auditing.

 ---

 # Project Overview

-This service allows administrators to:

-- Create notification templates
-- Manage notification templates
-- Create notification requests
-- Send OTP notifications
-- Send campaign notifications
-- Send order notifications
-- Send reminder notifications
-- Track notification requests
-- Build reusable communication workflows
+The service currently supports:

+- Notification Template Management
+- Notification Creation
+- Communication Tracking
+- Notification Status Updates
+- HTTP Basic Authentication
+- MongoDB Persistence

-Future phases will introduce communication logs, background processing, Docker support, and automated testing.
+Future phases will introduce:

+- Background Processing
+- Mock Email Delivery
+- Mock SMS Delivery
+- Docker Support
+- Automated Testing

 ---